-Mysore ashtanga is the traditional method of studying ashtanga yogasana.
-Mysore ashtanga is taught in a quiet room through individual instruction from a skilled teacher.
+Derived from the traditionally called Mysore style Ashtanga, this method of studying yogasana is tailored to the individual's needs.
+Postures are taught one by one in a quiet room through individual instruction from a skilled teacher.
 The practice is taught gradually and according to each person’s needs and abilities.

 Come observe or take a class during designated hours (see above) and speak to Bibi about initiating practice.*

 This hour long Vinyasa class offers a sequence of asanas mindfully threaded together by breath.
 The class includes a gentle warm up, sun salutations, standing & seated postures, inversions, backbends, final relaxation and guided mediation.
 This class will leave you feeling rejuvenated and grounded within yourself.
 Some precious experience is required.

 This Prenatal Yoga class offers a bit of a different approach from the usual prenatal classes out there and does require previous experience with Vinyasa Yoga.
 Inspired by the sequences of the Ashtanga Yoga practice, the class offers a variety of asanas that will enhance your strength, stamina and pelvic opening.
 Bibi's teachings are rooted in her own experience of practice during pregnancy, her knowledge as a doula, and as childbirth educator.
 Rest assured you will leave feeling nourished, rooted, relaxed and mentally steady; all necessary elements to a positive labor and birth experience.

 $60 membership fee

 *come as often as you'd like*

 Membership renews each month